MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## String operations

-The following sections give examples of how to work with strings by using the Kusto Query Language.
+The following sections give examples of how to work with strings when using the Kusto Query Language.

 ### Strings and how to escape them